Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: General results

 Assume also that there is a unique (in law) solution to \eqref{SDE_strong}.
 Then there exists a sequence of couples of distribution and colouring rule $(Q_N,C_N)$ such that the sequence of frequency processes $X^N_{\lfloor \kappa t /\rho_N \rfloor}$ converges to $(X(t), t \geq 0)$ which has infinitesimal generator $\mathcal{A}$ given by \eqref{inf_gene}. \end{lem}

-The previous Lemma has a weakness: it does not provide a colouring rule independent of $N$ leading to $\mu$ as a limit selection function.
+The previous Lemma does not provide a colouring rule independent of $N$ leading to $\mu$ as a limit selection function.
 This is done in the next lemma, but with a less general class of functions: